jinzhu/copier/README.md

 ## Features

-* Copy field to filed if name exactly match
+* Copy field to field if name exactly match
 * Copy from method to field if method name and field name exactly match
 * Copy from field to method if field name and method name exactly match
 * Copy slice to slice